This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How can I help an injured baby bird?

-Place the baby bird in a warm, small box lined with soft cloth.
+Gently place the injured baby bird in a warm, ventilated box lined with soft cloth.

-Keep it calm and contact a wildlife rehabilitator immediately.
+Keep it quiet and contact a wildlife rehabilitator or avian vet immediately.

 Should I give an injured baby bird water?

-Contact a wildlife rehabilitator immediately for proper hydration guidance.
+Instead, focus on warmth and safety first, then contact a wildlife rehabilitator for proper guidance.

 What is the best pain relief for birds?